 One Generator commented that in some circumstances, e.g., a complex multi-party Statement of Works process, a bilateral connection with the ESO may provide a more reliable means of securing network access.
 In general, cheaper fewer complex connections via the distribution network, where available, are preferable.
 A BELLA offers no discernible advantages for a developer of a Medium Power Station with ambitions to be more involved in a more diverse range of revenue streams.

+In response to this comment, some Workgroup members noted that a Medium Power Station would not have a BELLA, as by definition this is only for Large Licence Exempt Power Stations.

 One Generator who owns and operates a Large Power Station commented that it costs up to £25,000 per annum to supply the data required under the Data Registration Code (DRC) within the Grid Code, including the submission of Week 24 data.